top of page

 Sunshine Coast: 0437 170 386 (Angela)

-Brisbane & Mackay: 0421 223 882 (Aaron)
+Brisbane: 0421 223 882 (Aaron)

 Helpful Links

-Loving Life Support Services is a NDIS provider based on the Gold Coast and Sunshine Coast, offering disability support services tailored to each participant.
-We provide 1:1 support, SLES, and NDIS social groups and day programs for teens, young adults, and adults.
-Whether you're looking for a trusted NDIS support service or just starting your journey, our team is here to help.
-Our support workers service suburbs across the Gold Coast including Southport, Nerang, Labrador, Helensvale, and more
+Loving Life Support Services is an NDIS provider on the Gold Coast and Sunshine Coast, offering personalised disability support tailored to each participant.
+We provide 1:1 NDIS support, School Leaver Employment Supports (SLES), and small, inclusive NDIS social groups and day programs for teens, young adults, and adults.
+Whether you’re looking for ongoing 1:1 NDIS support or exploring NDIS supports for the first time, our experienced support workers are here to help.
+We service suburbs across the Gold Coast including Southport, Nerang, Labrador, Helensvale, and surrounding areas.

 © 2024 Loving Life Support Services Disability Support Service Gold Coast